vennbury/lessons/python/basics/basics/lists,-tuples,-and-sets.md

 ## Sets

 Sets are also similar to lists except that they do not care about order and contain no duplicates.
 They have fast access to items the way tuples do.
 To initialize a set, we use the `set()` method.
-If we use empty curly braces `{}`, we will initialize a dictionary (we will learn about in the next lesson).
+If we use empty curly braces `{}`, we will initialize a dictionary (we will learn about this in the next lesson).

 ```py
 empty_set = set()